 A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-N/A Additional Information: Pages 1-79 were evaluated.
-The text does not utilize color to highlight key information.
+N/A Additional Information: Pages 1-10 were evaluated.
+The text does not use color to convey information.
+This checkpoint cannot be assessed.
 B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: 3/3 subsections.
-Pages 1-10 were evaluated.
-The entirety of the text is black (#030000) on a white background (#FFFFFF).
+Pass Additional Information: Pages 1-10 were evaluated.
+The entirety of the text is black (#030000) on a white background (#FFFFF).
 The entire text has sufficient contrast for both headers and text.
 C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
 Pass Additional Information: Pages 1-10 were evaluated.
 The entirety of the text is black (#030000) on a white background (#FFFFFF).

 The entire text has sufficient contrast for both headers and text.
 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
 Pass Additional Information: Pages 1-10 were evaluated.
 The entirety of the text is black (#030000) on a white background (#FFFFFF).
 The entire text has sufficient contrast for both headers and text.
 E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
 Pass Additional Information: Pages 1-10 were evaluated.
-The entirety of the text is black (#030000) on a white background (#FFFFFF).
+The entirety of the text is black (#030000) on a white background (#FFFFF).
 The entire text has sufficient contrast for both headers and text.